kadena-io/pact-5/docs/builtins/Time/parse-time.md

 ### Basic syntax

-To construct UTC time string from a input time that uses a specified format, use the following syntax:
+To construct a UTC time string from a input time that uses a specified format, use the following syntax:

 `(parse-time format input)`

 ### Arguments

-Use the following arguments to specify the format and UTC value for constructing time using the `parse-time` Pact function.
+Use the following arguments to specify the format and input time value for constructing time using the `parse-time` Pact function.

 | Argument | Type | Description |
 | --- | --- | --- |